Between books like

 'Any Man' by Amber Tamblyn

-I admittedly have mixed feelings about the premise of this book, which centers on the male victims of a female serial rapist.
+mixed feelings about the premise of this book, which centers on the male victims of a female serial rapist.
 However, Amber Tamblyn has undeniably written a novel meant to start conversations about sexual assault, about how the media treats victims, and about how each and every person can do their part to stop rape culture.
+Click here to buy.

 'All We Ever Wanted' by Emily Giffin

-The author of Something Borrowed is back this summer with another tale about the fragile bonds of family and tenuous line between right and wrong.
+Something Borrowed is back this summer with another tale about the fragile bonds of family and tenuous line between right and wrong.
 The book centers on two characters from opposite worlds in Nashville: Nina has the perfect life, complete with the rich husband and Princeton-bound son, while Tom is just struggling to make ends meet for his daughter, who's been accepted on a scholarship to an elite private school.
 Their two worlds collide when one photograph, snapped at a wild party, causes a controversy neither could predict.
+Click here to buy.

 'Remind Me Again What Happened' by Joanna Luloff